Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

     python3 learn.py (<env_name>) --run-id=<run-identifier> --train

 where
  * `<env_name>` is the name (including path) of your Unity executable containing the agents to be trained.
-If `<env_name>` is not passed, the training will happen in the editor.
+If `<env_name>` is not passed, the training will happen in the Editor.
 Press the :arrow_forward: button in Unity when the message _"Ready to connect with the Editor"_ is displayed on the screen.
  * `<run-identifier>` is an optional identifier you can use to identify the results of individual training runs.

 For example, suppose you have a project in Unity named "CatsOnBicycles" which contains agents ready to train.
 To perform the training: